-You will want to pay full attention when filling out your restraining orders forms.
+You will want to pay full attention when filling out your restraining order forms.
 In this case, you will be the petitioner, and the defendant will be the respondent.
 A judge may decide if an immediate temporary order of protection should be issued or summon the defendant to present in court.
 If you are in real danger, speak up for yourself and ask for an immediate temporary order of protection.

-Include details about your injuries, the date of the incident, or about the pain you have suffered, and explain with descriptive words (hitting, threatening, strangling, etc.) what happened.
+Include details about your injuries, the date of the incident, or the pain you have suffered, and explain with descriptive words (hitting, threatening, strangling, etc.) what happened.
 Sign the forms only after a clerk or a judge has seen them.

 #3.
 Your Petition Will Be Reviewed by a Judge

 Once you’ve completed filling out the forms, make sure to bring them to the court clerk.
-In these circumstances, either a warrant of arrest will be issued or the defendant will be asked to appear in court.
+In these circumstances, either a warrant of arrest will be issued, or the defendant will be asked to appear in court.

 The judge will decide if a temporary child protection support or an order of protection for a relative or a parent should be added.
-There are two possibilities for a final order of protection: either go to a trial or reach for a mutual agreement.
+There are two possibilities for a final order of protection: either go to a trial or reach a mutual agreement.
 During a court hearing, you and the defendant will both have the chance of being heard.
-After hearing, the judge will make a decision.
+After the hearing, the judge will make a decision.
 For a five-year order of protection, the judge might need evidence of aggravating incidents that only law enforcement can ask for.

 #4.
 Service of Process